Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/step_06/step_06.md

 # Step 6: Page layout

-You have created a full forecasting application that predicts across multiple days with different parameters in just a few steps.
-However, the page's layout could be greatly improved.
-Three new useful controls will be used to get a more aesthetically pleasing page.
-These are:
+You've successfully built a comprehensive forecasting application capable of making predictions for multiple days with various parameters in just a few steps.
+Nevertheless, there is room for substantial improvement in the page's layout.
+We'll introduce three new helpful controls to enhance the page's visual appeal.
+These controls are:

-- [part](../../../../manuals/gui/viselements/part.md_template): creates a group of text/visual elements.
+- [part](../../../../manuals/gui/viselements/part.md): creates a group of text/visual elements.
 A useful property of `part` is _render_.
 If set to False, it will not display the part.
 This allows the developer to hide a group of visual elements dynamically.

 ```
 <|part|render={bool_variable}|